neurodesign/neurodesign.github.io/_posts/2014-12-16-using-vagrant-to-compile-jekyll.md

     gem install jekyll

+You'll also need a javascript runtime.
+So we'll install nodejs.

+    apt-get -y install nodejs

 Launching it if simple as well, and you a quick search in the help show you can watch for new files and force polling to allow edition from outside the vm: